hehjunlim/A03/README.md

 9. Press Enter and Enter again to confirm the empty passphrase.
 10. Run the following in Terminal, "cd ~/.ssh" and then "ls".
 11. Find “id_rsa” and “id_rsa.pub” in the list of contents. “id_rsa” is the private version of your key and “id_rsa.pub” is the public version of your key.
-12. run the following in Terminal: " eval "$(ssh-agent -s)" "
+12. Run the following in Terminal: " eval "$(ssh-agent -s)" "
 13. Check if .ssh directory contains a file named config.
 If it does, make the following its contents:
 Host *
  AddKeysToAgent yes